If you’re not familiar with bridging loans and acquisition finance then read our FAQs to learn more.

 Ours is a specialised niche segment within the financial sector that helps improve liquidity when it is needed most and reduces the number of foreclosures.
 As such, and in helping smaller scale investors realise their projects, it fulfils an important role within the economy.
 The increased risk is reflected in the interest rates, but bridging loan providers are there to help when no-one else does.

-We can lend up to 75% of the value of the asset you provide as collateral, though the exact percentage varies from case to case.
+We can lend up to 75% of the Open Market Value (OMV) of the asset you provide as collateral, though the exact percentage varies from case to case.

 We will consider assets such as properties, commercial premises, mixed-use developments and building plots.
 We are lenders with a social conscience, however, so we will not accept your family home as security.

 Your loan can be repaid in a number of ways within the agreed term:

 • Through the sale of a property, investment or other asset

 • The proceeds of investments, business ventures or business revenue